Sign up for BitLaunch and use Linux performance monitoring tools to keep an eye on your server.

 top gives the following output:

-If you’re happy to install third-party tools, Htop offers similar functionality but also integrates some more advanced features and makes management a lot more user-friendly.
+If you’re happy to install third-party performance monitoring tools, Htop offers similar functionality but also integrates some more advanced features and makes management a lot more user-friendly.
 You can install and use it with:

 sudo apt-get install htop OR